-Shingles (herpes zoster) is a condition involving an outbreak of a rash or blisters on the skin.
+Shingles (herpes zoster) is a viral infection that causes an outbreak of a painful rash or blisters on the skin.
 It is caused by the varicella-zoster virus, which is the same virus that causes chickenpox.
-The rash most often appears as a band of rashes or blisters in one area of the body (localized zoster) or it may spread to many areas of the body (disseminated zoster).
+The rash most often appears as a band of rashes or blisters in one area of the body.

 Who is at risk for getting shingles?

 - People with a weakened immune system (such as people with cancer, HIV, organ transplant recipients or those receiving cancer chemotherapy).

 What are the symptoms of shingles?

 - Sensitivity to light.

 - Stomach upset.